 - Garnish: toasted pine nuts, chopped parsley, chopped cilantro

-- Dressing: sour cream and sumac sauce (from the Jerusalem cookbook)
+- Dressing: sour cream sumac sauce

 - On the side: homemade pita

 Please see the recipe card below for complete information on ingredients and quantities.

 - make the Mediterranean lamb bowl with my lamb mince meatballs with raisins and pine nuts.